 Naeroyfjord scenic cruise practical information and tips:

-- Just as with Flam railway, book your tickets for this cruise in advance.
+- Just as with the Flam railway, book your tickets for this cruise in advance.

 - In summer, there are two types of boats doing this cruise: the regular ‘old’ type boat or the new ‘Vision of the Fjords’ maritime hybrid vessel.
 This premium option is faster and has more viewing decks, but it’s also more expensive.

 - The boats stop several times, but you cannot hop off and hop on with the same ticket.
-If you prefer to explore one of the villages, like Undredal, you have to enquire for separate tickets.
-Or visit Undredal by car, like we did.
+If you prefer to explore one of the villages, like Undredal, you have to enquire about separate tickets.
+Or visit Undredal by car, as we did.

 - The Naeroyfjord scenic trip is not a car ferry, but there is a bus that can take you back to the starting point.
 The boat trip takes about 2-3 hours depending on the vessel, but the shuttle bus between Gudvangen and Flam takes only 20 minutes.

 - Early morning or late afternoon departures are the best.

 The newly opened Viking Valley in Gudvangen is not a museum, but an authentic Viking village.
 You can meet real Vikings, learn more about their lifestyle, crafts, and history.
 There are regular guided tours, and it’s really interesting to meet these people who are so passionate about the Viking era that they choose to live that way today.

 Make sure you talk to the Vikings.
 If you show some interest in what they do, you get to meet some amazing people and learn a lot.

 We didn’t know what to expect of this place before our visit and thought it was some kind of a museum.
 But we spent almost 3 hours here and left with a feeling that we have experienced something truly unique.